-What is it that is so charming about a cover?
-Is it perhaps that we too can’t wait for our shower musings to be amplified as a visionary cover.
+So what is it that’s so damn charming about a cover?
+Is it perhaps that we too can’t wait for our shower musings to be amplified as a visionary cover?
 As likely as that is.
 Covers take the old, the celebrated, and switch it into a new gear.

 When Friday shows it’s wonderful face, that radio play gets even better.
 Inviting new favourites, up and comers and all time lyricists to play it there way.
 Like A Version has seen many a track seemingly redefine the original, even overcome it.
-So once you’ve listened to this week’s magic why not turn back time and revisit the upper echelon of covers.
+We’ve hand picked our favourite LAV’s ever (go easy on us), so plug in and adore these musical masterminds.

-Chvrches Cover Arctic Monkeys ‘Do I Wanna Know?’
+Chvrches Do Arctic Monkeys ‘Do I Wanna Know?’

 The smokey tones of the Arctic Monkeys meets the lightness of Chvrches, the results aurally astounding.

-Matt Corby Covers The Black Keys ‘Lonely Boy’
+Matt Corby Slows Down The Black Keys’ ‘Lonely Boy’

 The earth shattering vocals of Matt just shine in his acoustic cover.
 He really took the upbeat sounds of the original and transformed it into a soulful masterpiece.

 When the DMA’s covered Cher, well, it was viral in an hour flat.
-If Myspace was still around everyone’s page song would have been bellowing the same thing.
-We all know this song but it probably didn’t have spot on your playlist, thanks to DMA’s it’s on high rotation.
+If MySpace was still around everyone’s page song would have been bellowing the same thing.
+Fkn magical.

 A classic 70’s tune boasting Ocean Alley’s raw vocals, this one puts hairs on your neck.
 And the DIY Like A Version outro makes us love these guys even more.

-Gang Of Youths Cover The Middle East ‘Blood’
+Gang Of Youths Cover The Middle East’s Blood

-Ash Grunwald feat Urthboy cover Gorillaz ‘Feel Good Inc’
+Ash Grunwald feat.
+Urthboy Turn Gorillaz’s ‘Feel Good Inc’ Aussie

-All talented, all singing, all rapping, Childish Gambino’s turn on this classic from before our time is magical.
+All talented, all singing, all rapping, Childish Gambino’s turn on this classic is magical.
 Trills of keyboard, the choral echo of vocals and something that makes you want to snap your fingers.
 90’s RnB brought to life in the finest way.

-Chet Faker covers Sonia Dada ‘(Lover) You Don’t Treat Me No Good’
+Chet Faker Get’s Fun With His Take Of Sonia Dada’s ‘(Lover) You Don’t Treat Me No Good’

 We not only get the iconic vocal of Nick Murphy fka Chet Faker, we get a whole bloody chorus of uplifting voices.
 The cover is raw and that’s what makes it so spectacular, he has used the bare minimum to make one of the greatest Like A Versions to date.

-Meg Mac Covers Tame Impala’s ‘Let It Happen’
+Meg Mac (And Her Sis) Take On Tame Impala’s ‘Let It Happen’